-Actuarial assumptions used were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016.
+Actuarial assumptions used were based on the results of an actuarial experience study for the 5-year period ended June 30, 2021.

 The long-term expected rate of return on PSPRS Tier 3 Risk Pool pension plan investments was determined to be 7% using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.